uleelx/FlatDB/README.md

     local db = flatdb('./db')
     ```

-2. Open or create a book
+2. Open or create a page

     ```lua
-    if not db.book then
+    if not db.page then
-    	db.book = {}
+    	db.page = {}
     end
     ```

 3. Store key-value items

     ```lua
-    db.book.key = 'value'
+    db.page.key = 'value'
-    -- equivalent to db.book['key'] = 'value'
+    -- equivalent to db.page['key'] = 'value'
     ```

 4. Retrieve items

     ```lua
-    print(db.book.key) -- prints 'value'
+    print(db.page.key) -- prints 'value'
     ```

 5. Save to file

     ```lua
     db:save()
-    -- 'book' will be saved to './db/book'
+    -- 'page' will be saved to './db/page'
     ```

 More usage can be found in the *cli.lua*(a Redis-like command line interface example using FlatDB).